mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 ): Flow<T>
 ```

-First, we see that the `onStart` function is an extension function defined on a `Flow<T>` receiver.
-However, the interesting thing is that the `action` lambda has a `FlowCollector<T>` as receiver, which means that we can emit values inside it.
-As an example, we can add the emission of Paul Robert Soles, the actor who played the voice of the Spider Man in the 1967 animated series, in the `onStart` function:
+First, the `onStart` function is an extension function defined on a `Flow<T>` receiver.
+However, the exciting thing is that the `action` lambda has a `FlowCollector<T>` as the receiver, meaning we can emit values inside it.
+As an example, we can add the emission of Paul Robert Soles, the actor who played the voice of Spider-Man in the 1967 animated series, in the `onStart` function:

 ```kotlin
 spiderMenWithLatency